temal32/oto/README.md

-# oto
+# OTO-Optimizer
-This is a compiled python script to increase your FPS and decrease your Ping/Latency in Minecraft and in general.
+This is a pre-compiled python script to increase your FPS and decrease your Ping/Latency in Minecraft and in general.
 Founded by @ItzzOwo, developed by @temal32.
+It changes Network TCP, registry and much more things.